 The functions' independence is ensured by the fact that the persons responsible for key functions have direct access to the Board of Directors.
-This direct access also enables the Board of Directors to be closer to the areas covered by the key functions and to have access to the necessary information in order to more strictly exercise its duties.
-The cooperation between the functions and first line of defence is accomplished through the Committees with the participation of representatives from both lines of defence.
+This direct access also allows the Board of Directors to have insight to the areas covered by the key functions and have access to the necessary information in order to more strictly exercise its duties.
+The cooperation between the functions and first line of defence is accomplished through the committees with the participation of representatives from both lines of defence.

-The organisational structure, which defines the bodies of the Company, is governed by the Organizational Regulations, which is regularly updated.
+The organisational structure, which defines the bodies of the Company, is governed by the organizational regulations and is regularly updated.